The Mpox vaccine is FREE and available in Aotearoa New Zealand now - For more info click here: Mpox vaccines

 In 2020, we comissioned a report to analyse the ways in which we engage with transgender and non-binary people at risk of acquiring HIV in our mahi.
 This resulted in the following recommendations to ensure we are more responsive to the needs and diversity of trans and non-binary communities:

 As a result, we have and continue to take steps to address these recommendations.
-In particular, we are committed to providing quality HIV and STI testing services for transgender and non-binary people at risk of acquiring HIV, and ensuring that our HIV prevention messaging is gender inclusive.
+In particular, we are committed to providing quality HIV and STI testing services for transgender and non-binary people at risk of acquiring HIV, and ensuring appropriate HIV prevention and support messaging for trans and non-binary people is developed.

 We’re also committed to ensuring that transgender and non-binary people see themselves in our marketing campaigns and feel safe accessing services and engaging with our organisation, both as clients and as staff.